ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 {{site.data.keyword.wca_full}} is a portfolio of purpose-built, generative AI-assisted products that are built to accelerate code generation and increase developer productivity, with trust, security, and compliance at its core.
 It provides pre-trained models based on specific programming languages to ensure trust and efficiency for accurate code generation.
 {: shortdesc}

-No matter which use case you choose, you must enable {{site.data.keyword.wca_full_notm}} to communicate with your local Visual Studio Code environment and to interoperate with any other language-specific third-party tools or extensions.
+Your cloud administrator must set up a {{site.data.keyword.wca_full_notm}} instance in {{site.data.keyword.cloud}} and you must install and configure the Visual Studio Code extension for your use case.

 ## Before you begin
 {: #prereqs}